HWAN722/InterviewHelper/Machine Learning/QA.md

 - 2. **Stabilizing Gradients**: By scaling the dot products by $$\sqrt{d_k}$$, the values are kept in a range that is more suitable for the softmax function, which helps maintain stable gradients during training.

 - 3. **Empirical Performance**: Empirically, it has been observed that this scaling improves the performance of the model, leading to faster convergence and better results.

+## What is KV-cache, and why there is no Q-cache?

+**KV-cache**: This is a mechanism to store the key and value matrices from previous time steps so that they do not need to be recomputed for each new token in a sequence.
+When generating text, each new token requires the model to attend to all previous tokens.
+By caching the keys and values, the model can efficiently compute the attention for new tokens without recalculating the entire sequence's keys and values.

+**Query (Q) Matrix**: The query matrix is specific to the current token being processed.
+In autoregressive models, each new token has its own query vector because it represents the model's current focus or "question" about the sequence.
+Since the query is unique to each token and changes with each step, caching it would not be beneficial.

+**Benefits of KV-cache**

+- Efficiency: By caching keys and values, the model reduces redundant computations, leading to faster inference times, especially in long sequences.

+- Scalability: KV-caching allows models to handle longer contexts more efficiently, which is crucial for tasks like text generation where the context can grow with each new token.

+- Resource Optimization: It helps in optimizing memory and computational resources by avoiding repeated calculations for the same sequence of tokens.